 Ever year, our organization commissions and presents a number of projects by individual artists and collectives, which are presented in our gallery space in the Miami Design District and off-site through our Art on the Move initiative.
 Selected artists are in-residence for two to six weeks producing work and projects will be on view for at minimum one month.
 All selected artists receive production support (up to an agreed-upon limit) and W.A.G.E. fees for artistic labor.
 Out-of-town artists will receive access to our residence, support for travel and a per diem.
 For out-of-town artists, our residency affords artists the opportunity to work on-site within walking distance of the gallery as well as be centrally located to Miami's artistic communities.

 Selected applicants will be notified directly if they are chosen.
 Due to the number of applications we receive, we cannot provide direct feedback on your proposal if we choose not to move forward.
-The deadline to be considered for the next jury review is September 15.
+The Open Call will reopen in early 2019.

 WaveMaker Grants provides monetary awards—individual grants of up to $6,000—to foster the development of non-commercial, non-institutional projects that are accessible to the public via process, presentation, production, or publication, and profoundly impact the critical, intellectual, and creative depth of Miami’s vibrant arts community.
 Historically, applications have opened towards the end of each year and are due in January.
 The applications are only open to residents of Miami-Dade County.
 WaveMaker Grants is part of the Andy Warhol Foundation of Visual Arts Regional Regranting Program.